Skip to main content

 Important!

 Take care when running this.
 The option is there to assist with fixing errors in bank reconciliations.
-It does, however, 'un-tick' every item on the sheet displayed.
-If you run this by mistake you will have to redo your bank reconciliation again for the entire sheet.
+It does, however, untick every item on the sheet displayed.
+If you run this by mistake, you will have to redo your bank reconciliation for the entire sheet.

-If the error that you are trying to fix is several sheets back, you can run 'Rollback' multiple times until you get to the appropriate sheet.
+If the error you are trying to fix is several sheets back, you can run 'Rollback' multiple times until you reach the appropriate sheet.

-You can 'Add a Charge/Credit' or 'Add a Bank Transfer' by selecting the appropriate icon at the top of the 'Bank Reconciliation Search' screen.
+You can add a charge or credit by selecting the ‘Add Charge/Credit’ icon at the top of the 'Bank Reconciliation Search' screen.

-An example of how this can be effectively used is when you are reconciling a sheet and find items such as bank charges that appear on your bank statement that have not been entered in the TASS Cash Book.
+An example of how this can be effectively used is when you are reconciling a sheet and find items, such as bank charges, on your bank statement that have not been entered in TASS.web Cash Book.

 • Use the 'Save/Hold' option on the 'Bank Reconciliation' screen.